Original air date: November 24, 1966

 Kirk has one more parting repartee with Spock, wanting to discuss his flagrant emotionalism after delivering Pike; Spock claims the suggestion insults him, that he's been completely logical about the whole affair.

-- Bottle Episode: Part II takes place completely on the Enterprise, and even then the action is confined to just the briefing room.
+- Bottle Episode: The non-flashback scenes take place completely on the Enterprise, and even then the action is confined to just the briefing room.